 Figure A6.
 Surface (green) and bottom (blue) temperature at station SR5.
 Solid line: Model, Diamonds: Observations (www.ices.dk).

 Schuffenhauer operated the CTD and the salinometer.
+Computational power was provided by the North-German Supercomputing Alliance (HLRN).
 We are very grateful for three anonymous referees who helped considerably improving the manuscript.